mox692/tokio/proposal.en.md

-This proposal aims to serve as a starting point for discussion and may be revised in the future.
+This proposal is intended to initiate discussion and is subject to future revisions.

 # Summary

 * This proposal suggests adding support for `io_uring` in Tokio's file API.
 * Initially, the goal is to transparently replace the file API backend with io_uring from a thread pool.
-Advanced features such as registered fds or registered buffers will be addressed in separate RFCs.
+Advanced features such as registered fds or registered buffers will be addressed in separate proposal.
-* The application of io_uring to network I/O is outside the scope of this RFC.
+* The application of io_uring to network I/O is outside the scope of this proposal.
 * The implementation will happen incrementally.

 # Motivation